Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

-On either side of Eryn, Roderick and Pietro dashed past her, the thunderous boom of footsteps from the other 500 men would soon follow.
+On either side of Eryn, Roderick and Pietro dashed past her, with the thunderous boom of footsteps from the other 500 men soon to follow.
 Immediately, the two of them sliced through those that made it past the fire wall before diving through themselves.

 Behind them, Eryn’s army had fortified themselves around the hole in the barrier.
-Since they lacked the experience to fight in a large crowd, plugging the entrance was the most effective use of their abilities.
+Since they lacked the experience to fight in a large crowd, staying near the entrance was the most effective use of their abilities.

 For the two that had dashed outside and into the jaws of several thousand men, they merely scoffed at the odds.